-STAR_DISCREPANCY is a C++ program which computes bounds on the star discrepancy of an M-dimensional set of N points contained in the unit hypercube, by Eric Thiemard.
+STAR_DISCREPANCY, a C++ code which computes bounds on the star discrepancy of an M-dimensional set of N points in the unit hypercube, by Eric Thiemard.

 The pointset is stored in a file, in the TABLE format.